What is Soy Paper and Why Should You Cook With It?

 Soy paper usually is semi-translucent paper and comes in a white color.
 It is nearly flavorless and only offers a slight aroma, allowing the other sushi ingredients like the rice and fish to shine through.

 Regarding soy paper calories versus nori calories, it has slightly more.
 However, it is lower in carbs.
+Soy paper does not typically contain saturated fat, trans fat, or cholesterol and is a great addition to ketogenic diets.
+It’s made from soybean, which is a good source of protein, minerals, vegetable glycerin, and vitamins.
 The main reason people consider eating soy paper as a healthier choice is that soy paper is a gluten-free option.
 However, it's always necessary to read package ingredients, as certain flavoring can contain gluten.

 Difference Between Soy Paper And Its Alternatives